 - The employer must establish appropriate and rational selection criteria.

 - The employer must provide proper explanations to the employees concerned.

 Where a company is being liquidated, there is enhanced flexibility with regard to terminations, regardless of the employer’s financial circumstances.
 However, the aforementioned conditions should not be ignored.

 When the above conditions are not met, employers can try alternative approaches (eg, voluntary termination, which is governed by court jurisprudence rather than law).
 Early retirement plans allow employers to offer financial packages to employees in order to encourage them to leave.
 In contrast, in more customary voluntary retirement plans, employees are offered a financial package to encourage them to resign within a short period (eg, a couple of weeks).

 The key to success is to determine which package to offer, target employees without discrimination and get the timing right.
 This can be a costly process.
 Packages vary depending on the employee’s industry, rank, age and length of service.
 Certain compensation figures are published which can be used as a benchmark.
-As a simpler and cheaper alternative, voluntary termination should be considered where the number of redundancies is limited.
+As a simpler and relatively cheaper alternative, voluntary termination (at the employer's request) should be considered where the number of redundancies is limited.

 Are there particular rules for collective redundancies/mass layoffs?

 Pursuant to the Employment Measures Law, if 30 employees or more are to be made redundant at a given workplace within one month, a termination plan must be prepared listing the employees and detailing the measures taken or to be taken by the employer in order to facilitate job searches.
 Any comments from relevant labour unions (or, in the absence of a union, an employee representative) must also be included.
 The employer must notify Hello Work of the proposed redundancies and submit the plan for approval before implementation.